 gallery space in Ganges Village), the Library (on McPhillips Ave), the indoor pool (on Rainbow Road), the

-the trail at Duck Creek Walk, etc…all of these initiatives were started by volunteers.
+Duck Creek Walk, etc…all of these initiatives were started by volunteers.

 Three ferries service Salt Spring Island and all of them “overnight” on Salt Spring.
 One ferry goes from

 Fulford Harbour to Swartz Bay, the terminal for Victoria.
 Another goes from Vesuvius to Crofton, which puts

 one into mid-Vancouver Island and those neighbouring communities.
 The third goes from Long Harbour to

 Tsswassan, the terminal for Vancouver.
 If one decides to go the Tsswassan to Swartz route, and to then

 connect to Fulford that way, then a transfer ticket is given at the Tsswassan end.
 One just has to tell the

 attendant in the ticket wicket, that one’s destination is Fulford Harbour.

 For those coming from Vancouver’s North Shore (West Van, North Van, etc), then it’s easy to catch the ferry

 from Horseshoe Bay to Departure Bay, on Vancouver Island, and then drive south on the Island Highway, to